beardedeagle/mnesiac/README.md

 [![Build Status](https://travis-ci.org/beardedeagle/mnesiac.svg?branch=master)](https://travis-ci.org/beardedeagle/mnesiac) [![codecov](https://codecov.io/gh/beardedeagle/mnesiac/branch/master/graph/badge.svg)](https://codecov.io/gh/beardedeagle/mnesiac) [![Hex.pm](http://img.shields.io/hexpm/v/mnesiac.svg?style=flat)](https://hex.pm/packages/mnesiac) [![Hex.pm downloads](https://img.shields.io/hexpm/dt/mnesiac.svg?style=flat)](https://hex.pm/packages/mnesiac)

-Mnesia autoclustering made easy!
+Mnesia auto clustering made easy!

 Docs can be found at [https://hexdocs.pm/mnesiac](https://hexdocs.pm/mnesiac).

 **_NOTICE:_** Mnesiac, while stable, is still considered pre `1.0`.
-This means the api can, and may, change at any time.
+This means the API can, and may, change at any time.
 Please ensure you review the docs and changelog prior to updating.

+**_NOTICE:_** Mnesiac allows a significant amount of freedom with how it behaves.
+This allows you to customize Mnesiac to suit your needs.
+However, this also allows for a fair amount of foot gunning.
+Please ensure you've done your due diligence when using this library, or Mnesia itself for that matter.
+It isn't a silver bullet, and it shouldn't be treated as one.

 ## Installation